 In June 2013 a World War 2 vintage amphibious passenger carrying vehicle, the DUKW Wacker Quacker 1, foundered in Salthouse Dock, Liverpool and in September 2013, the DUKW Cleopatra suffered a fire on the River Thames.

-This investigation reports on two accidents involving converted World War 2 vintage DUKW amphibious passenger carrying vehicles: the foundering of DUKW Wacker Quacker 1 in Salthouse Dock, Liverpool in June 2013, and the fire on board DUKW Cleopatra on the River Thames in September 2013.
 Both accidents resulted in the passengers and crew rapidly abandoning the vehicles while on the water but fortunately, no-one was badly hurt.
 However, the outcome of either accident could have been very different– there was the potential for the loss of many lives, and there was significant potential for these accidents to have resulted in major loss of life.

-- The converted DUKWs had not been properly approved by the Maritime and Coastguard Agency (MCA) when they were certified to carry passengers in 2000.
+the converted DUKWs had not been properly approved by the Maritime and Coastguard Agency (MCA) when they were certified to carry passengers in 2000

-- Over the years, the MCA’s regulatory supervision was insufficient to ensure the DUKWs were being operated safely.
+over the years, the MCA’s regulatory supervision was insufficient to ensure the DUKWs were being operated safely

-- Following the sinking of Wacker Quacker 1, extra buoyancy foam was inserted into the London DUKWs without considering its proximity to machinery, which directly led to the fire in Cleopatra.
+following the sinking of Wacker Quacker 1, extra buoyancy foam was inserted into the London DUKWs without considering its proximity to machinery, which directly led to the fire in Cleopatra

-- The report contains recommendations to the MCA, DSVA and LDT aimed at: improving the safety of DUKWs operating in the UK; providing a consistent approach to meeting the UK’s regulatory requirements and; developing industry best practice.
+Recommendations have been made to the MCA, DSVA and LDT aimed at: improving the safety of DUKWs operating in the UK; providing a consistent approach to meeting the UK’s regulatory requirements and; developing industry best practice.